List of Red Dwarf characters: Rimmer's Mum

 Rimmer's mother, played by Kalli Greenwood, is referred to several times in the series, not altogether consistently.
-In "Polymorph" (S3,E3), Rimmer describes her affectionately as "prim and proper", almost austere but with no time for fools.
-Yet in "The Last Day" (S3,E6), he indicates that she was overly sexually promiscuous.
+In "Polymorph" (S3, E3), Rimmer describes her affectionately as "prim and proper", almost austere but with no time for fools.
+Yet in "The Last Day" (S3, E6), he indicates that she was overly sexually promiscuous.
 In "Dimension Jump" she is briefly shown as a mother who is concerned for her son's upbringing and education but is insensitive to his feelings (for example, lecturing him about his situation at school while he is hanging upside down as the result of a mean prank by his brothers, rather than help him down first).

 In the episode "Polymorph", the Polymorph makes Rimmer angry so it can suck out his anger; to do this it changes into Rimmer's mum and has sexual intercourse with Lister, who has lost his sense of fear.
 Holly repeatedly stresses to Rimmer that this is all a ploy to anger him, so he manages to keep his cool until the Polymorph taunts him, saying "The things this boy can do with Alphabetti Spaghetti..."

-She is briefly mentioned in the episode "Terrorform" (S5,E3) when Lister, Cat and Kryten hunt for Rimmer in the 'Swamp of Despair' (they find a bloodsucking leech with her face, a physical embodiment of how Rimmer perceives her).
+She is briefly mentioned in the episode "Terrorform" (S5, E3) when Lister, Cat and Kryten hunt for Rimmer in the 'Swamp of Despair' (they find a bloodsucking leech with her face, a physical embodiment of how Rimmer perceives her).

 Howard Rimmer

 One of Arnold's often mentioned brothers.
-Howard Rimmer (Mark Dexter) appeared in the Series 10 episode "Trojan" (S10,E1).
+Howard Rimmer (Mark Dexter) appeared in the Series 10 episode "Trojan" (S10, E1).
 Howard is a crew member aboard a ship that makes contact with the Red Dwarf crew.
 Howard's hologrammatic status suggest that he, like Arnold, died in active service and was resurrected.
 Originally described by Arnold as a great man, we discover that Howard is very similar in character to Arnold himself—opening the possibility that he also was fathered by the Rimmer family's gardener.

 Frank Rimmer

 Frank Rimmer (Chris Barrie in a dual role) is another of Arnold's brothers.
-Frank appeared in the episode "Timeslides" (S3,E5) when Kryten accidentally mutates one of Frank's wedding pictures, allowing Lister to walk into it.
+Frank appeared in the episode "Timeslides" (S3, E5) when Kryten accidentally mutates one of Frank's wedding pictures, allowing Lister to walk into it.
 Frank is extremely annoyed at Lister for blocking the shot and hits him several times before Lister disappears back into the present.
 In the episode, Frank appears to be wearing a Space Corps full-dress uniform.

+"Frank" is also the name of his paternal uncle, his namesake, who is the father of two daughters, Sarah and Alice, is revealed to have been having an affair with his sister-in-law, and who inadvertently gave his nephew, Arnold, his first french kiss (after having mistaken him for Rimmer's mother in a dark room on a vacation).